cbib/dypfish/data/savulescu/README.md

 ## Datasets for _Savulescu et al._ manuscript

-This directory contains the `dataset configuration` files for data analyzed in the manuscript "DypFISH: Dynamic Patterned FISH to Interrogate RNA and
-Protein Spatial and Temporal Subcellular Distribution" by A. Savulescu et al. The HDF files themselves are available on the [accompanying website](http://dypfish.org)
+This directory is a placeholder for HDF5 and `dataset configuration` files for data analyzed in the manuscript "DypFISH: Dynamic Patterned FISH to Interrogate RNA and Protein Spatial and Temporal Subcellular Distribution" by A. Savulescu et al. The HDF files themselves are available for download from the [accompanying website](http://dypfish.org)

 The datasets are the following:
 ```